-From these measurements of size result the n proportion which is now admitted to be practically exhibited in this pyramid, whether there by accident or by intention.
-The width is $\pi/2$ or 11/7 of the height, and each face is almost exactly the square of the height.
+there by accident or by intention.
+The width is $\frac{\pi}{2}$ or $\frac{1}{7}$ of the height, and each face is almost exactly the square of the height.

 From such high science we are also led to expect the record of some definite standard of measure, which every one would naturally wish to learn of from such wonderful architects and geometricians.
-Standards of measure are also just now a subject of special interest.
-There has come a singular disturbance and doubt on the part of legislators and savants as to what, ought to be the ultimate reference or basis for all measures of length.
-The nations are inquiring, and nobody seems to know on what to rest.
-The French metres are unfortunately being urged by many as the most scientific known.
+Standards of measure are also just now a subject of special interest. has come a singular disturbance and doubt on the part of legislators and savants as to what ought to be the ultimate reference or basis for all measures of length.
+The nations are inquiring, and nobody seems to know on what The French metres are unfortunately being urged by many as the most scientific known.

 Nearly one hundred years ago the French people, in their first revolution, made an attempt to abolish alike the Christian religion and the hereditary weights and measures of all nations, seeking to supplant the former by a worship of philosophy and liberty, and the latter by a new scheme of metres.
 For their unit and standard of length they took the quadrant of the earth's surface at the particular meridian of Paris, divided it into ten million parts and so obtained the metre of 39.371 inches now so highly eulogized.
 To say nothing of the origin and motive of such a standard, the science that is claimed for it is of no high character.
 It has the misfortune of taking a curved line drawn on the earth's surface, and that at a particular meridian no more fitting than any other, instead of some straight line invariable for all the earth.
 Besides, in estimating for the earth's elliptic meridian at Paris these atheistic savants, as now proven, miscalculated to the extent of one part in every five thousand three hundred too little, and so on their own basis their lauded unit of length is not scientifically true.
 Sir John Herschel rightfully pronounces it "the newest and worst measure in the world," and Beckett Denison justly regards it as an "inconvenient, inaccurate, and unstridable measure."
-What men need is a universal standard afforded by nature, and serving alike for all mankind.
+What men need is a universal standard afforded by nature. and serving alike for all mankind.
 For such a standard M. Callet, in 1795, in his book on Logarithms, suggested the axis of the earth, the even ten millionth to be taken as the standard with which to compare all distances and lengths.
 It was a grand thought, far in advance of all modern science on the subject.
-The axis of the earth has every philosophic and æsthetic reason in its favor as the great terrestrial reference for all our linear measurements.
-It is a straight line, the only unvarying straight line which terrestrial nature affords, and the same for all localities and all time.
-It is the base line to which the earth itself is framed.
-And as remarked by Sir John Herschel, so long as the human mind continues human and retains a power of geometry, such a line will be held of far superior importance to any part or degree of a circumference.
+The axis of the earth has every philosophic and æsthetic reason in its favor as the great terrestrial reference for all our linear measure-It is a straight line, the only unvarying straight line which terrestrial nature affords, and the same for all localities and all It is the base line to which the earth And as remarked by Sir itself is framed.
+John Herschel, so long as the human mind continues human and retains a power of geometry, such a line will be held of far superior importance to any part or degree of a circumference.
 And if any axis is to be chosen on which to found a scientific unit, the nature of things gives an absolute and indefeasible preference to the polar axis.
 Now this is precisely the standard of reference for linear measure which the Great Pyramid places before us.